 The answer is, from our naive human tendency to anthropomorphize God, so that we attribute to God our particular human tendencies, desires, and reactions to things.
 For it is only human rulers that expect obedience from their subjects and demand that they worship and revere them.
 Hence, since God was conceived by our simple ancestors to be a kind of Supreme Ruler of the world or Universe, it naturally came to be believed that God, like all human rulers, expects to be obeyed, worshipped, and revered by Its subjects.
 Moreover, since human rulers are angered by disobedience and will swiftly punish the transgressors, it was believed that God is also angered by disobedience and disrespect, and will swiftly punish the disbelievers who dare to offend It.
 But we humans are not that important, no more than bacteria are important to us, except when they can impair our health or cause our death.
 However, since God cannot be harmed, certainly not by anything that we humans could do or neglect to do, it follows that the many reports of our species’ importance to God have been greatly exaggerated.

 So what follows from this?
 Does it follow that we can do whatever we like because we no longer have to fear God’s wrath?
 No, for to conclude such a thing would be just as foolish as to maintain the belief in our special status.
 God created Life and then subjected it to the Conditions of Life, because these conditions allow Life to survive indefinitely and multiply into an astonishing variety of different forms.
-Afterwards, although I believe that God intervenes periodically to maintain the conditions that are necessary for Life to continue to exist and flourish on the Earth, or to correct physical imbalances that, if they were allowed to develop unchecked, would lead to the extinction of all Life, God does not intervene in the lives of individual creatures on a regular or personal basis, as many of us silly, egotistical humans believe.
+Afterwards, although I believe that God intervenes periodically to maintain the conditions that are necessary for Life to continue to exist and flourish on the Earth, or to correct physical imbalances or conditions that, if they were allowed to develop unchecked, would lead to the extinction of all Life, God does not intervene in the lives of individual creatures on a regular or personal basis, as many of us silly, egotistical humans believe.
 Furthermore, although, as I have argued in this essay, a failure to worship God is not displeasing to the Creator of the Universe, and hence will not be punished by It, it is my conviction that the wanton and reckless manner in which we are presently destroying a great many other life forms, or driving them to extinction, while we ravage and plunder the Earth to satisfy our extremely selfish desires, is displeasing to God and that, if we do not soon mend our evil ways, God will act to put an end to our monstrous desecration of Its Great and Glorious Earthly Creation.

 The use of the word “pagan” indicates that the speaker or writer does not believe in the god or gods that one is discussing.
 Of course, this term would never have been used by those who did believe in their god or gods.
 Generally speaking, the usage of this term arises only when a religion no longer has any followers, usually because it has been replaced by a different religion, which is preferred for various reasons over the old religion.